South Carolina Legislature

 (d) fifty-five percent of the maximum job development credits may be claimed by businesses located in counties designated as "Tier I".

 (2) The amount that may be claimed as a job development credit by a qualifying business is limited by this subsection and by the revitalization agreement.
-The council may approve a waiver of ninety-five percent of the limits provided in item (1) for:
+The council may approve a waiver of ninety-five percent of the limits provided in item (1) for a significant business as defined in Section 12-10-30(18).

-(3) The county designation of the county in which the project is located on the date the application for job development credit incentives is received in the Office of the Coordinating Council remains in effect for the entire period of the revitalization agreement, except as to additional jobs created pursuant to an amendment to a revitalization agreement entered into before June 1, 1997, as provided in Section 12-10-60.
-In that case the county designation on the date of the amendment remains in effect for the remaining period of the revitalization agreement as to any additional jobs created after the effective date of the amendment.
+(3) The designation of the county in which the project is located on the date the application for job development credit incentives is received in the office of the council remains in effect for the entire period of the revitalization agreement.

 (E) The council shall certify to the department the maximum job development credit for each qualifying business.
 After receiving certification, the department shall remit an amount equal to the difference between the maximum job development credit and the job development credit actually claimed to the State Rural Infrastructure Fund as defined and provided in Section 12-10-85.